 6. Act When Orders Delay More than Expected

-If you meticulously practiced what you have read up here, you should be dealing with a trusted website if you eventually decide to place an order.
+If you meticulously practiced what you have read above, you should be dealing with a trusted website.

-But does that mean that at times, things can’t take different dimensions.
-No!
+But does that mean that at times, things can’t take different dimensions?

 In a perfect situation, the order should be delivered at the stipulated time without any delay.”

-Even with trusted websites, late delivery could be as a result of:
+Even with trusted websites, late delivery could be a result of: